 The Paris Humanities program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

-The program is designed for undergraduates in good standing, including first-year students.
+The program is designed for undergraduates in good academic and disciplinary standing, including first-year students.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the humanities courses are taught in English, there is no language prerequisite, although students are encouraged to take French on campus before the program begins.

 Each application is examined on the basis of the student’s scholastic record and personal statement.
 If you are interested in applying for this program please fill out the online application.